chaoss/grimoirelab-tutorial/README.md

 For GrimoireLab, any system that stores data relevant for analyzing software development is a software development repository.
 GrimoireLab supports many of them, from data retrieval to analytics and visualization: git, GitHub, Bugzilla, Gerrit, Launchpad, Jira, mailing lists, Confluence, Discourse, Slack, Jenkins, Meetup, Mediawiki, Phabricator, Redmine, StackOverflow, Telegram, and others.

 Let´s now visit the main functionalities provided by GrimoireLab.
-The chapter [GrimoireLab architecture](../grimoirelab/intro.md) shows how the different components in GrimoireLab are combined to provide these functionalities.
+The section [Components](basics/components.md) shows how the different components in GrimoireLab are combined to provide these functionalities.

 ### Data retrieval